bobbingwide/thisis/readme.txt

 * Install and activate any pre-requisite plugins.

 == Change Log ==
+= 0.9.2 =
+* Added: Add portfolio and single-post-no-featured-image to custom templates
+* Added: Add templates for fse-outreach-experiment call 7: Portfolio
+* Tested: With Gutenberg 10.8.0

 = 0.9.1 =
 * Changed: Make latest-posts full width, with a featured image below the date and spacer at the top.
 Issue #32
 * Tested: With Gutenberg 10.7.1 and nightly build 10.8.0.20210601